Putting an end to HPV related cancers in Tennessee!

 Conduct an environmental scan and planning process to identify local priorities, challenges and opportunities for research focused on increasing HPV vaccine uptake.

-Enhance the existing linkages amongst the VICC and the Tennessee Immunization Program, the Cervical Cancer Free Tennessee coalition, Vanderbilt Affiliate Health Network (VHAN) and the Cumberland Pediatric Foundation (CPF).
+Enhance the existing linkages amongst the VICC and the Tennessee Immunization Program, the HPV Cancer Free Coalition, Vanderbilt Affiliate Health Network (VHAN) and the Cumberland Pediatric Foundation (CPF).